I hope you enjoyed my last post about hiking up Goat Fell.

 Looking back at the landscape changing gives me hope that the current deforestation that’s taking place isn’t forever.
 Nature will thrive again, it just takes time.

 We even found what was left of the old wooden steps in the woods, just off the new path.
-It was the same place where I stood watching the American girls skip down the steps!
+It was the same place where I stood watching the American girls skipping down the steps in 2006!
+What’s left of the steps stop at the trees though, and it’s a high drop below.

 Giants’ Graves 2022

-I returned in 2022 to see the growth was thriving walking up the dirt path to the top of the hill.
-High fern on either side of the path with some pine trees coming back and getting taller.
+I returned in 2022 to see the flora was thriving along the dirt path to the top of the hill.
+High fern and bracken lined both sides of the path with some pine trees coming back and getting taller.

 Even at the graves the trees were beginning to hide the view to the Holy Isle.